-As of December 31, 2022 and 2021, we had US\$312.4 million and US\$167.1 million in cash, cash equivalents and short-term investments, respectively.
-We have included US\$240.3 million related short-term investments held in a trust account that is restricted to be used for purposes of completing an initial business combination or redemption of public shares of the SPAC in our cash, cash equivalents and short-term investments as of December 31, 2022.
-We believe that our current available cash, cash equivalents, financial investments and cash flows from our operating activities will be sufficient to meet our working capital requirements and capital expenditures in the ordinary course of business for the next 12 months.
-Our principal cash requirements consist of the following:
+As of December 31, 2023 and 2022, we had US\$220.6 million and US\$312.4 million in cash, cash equivalents and short-term investments, respectively.
+We have included US\$187.4 million and US\$240.3 million as of December 31, 2023 and 2022 respectively related to short-term investments held in a trust account that is restricted to be used for purposes of completing an initial business combination or redemption of public shares of the SPAC in our cash, cash equivalents and short-term investments as of December 31, 2023.
+During the year ended December 31, 2023, there were redemptions by the SPAC shareholders from the trust account of US\$65.2 million.
+We believe that our current available cash, cash equivalents, financial investments and cash flows from our operating activities will be sufficient to meet our working capital requirements and capital expenditures in the ordinary course of business for the next 12 months, which mainly consists of:

-- consideration payable on the acquisition of Moneda; - paying operating costs, including compensation and bonuses; - engaging in mergers and acquisitions pursuant to our inorganic growth strategy; and - · paying dividends to our shareholders.
+- · consideration payable on acquisitions;

+- · paying operating costs, including compensation and bonuses; and

+- · paying dividends to our shareholders.